Andover YMCA announces plan to rebuild following tornado - NewsBreak

 The YMCA was devastated by the tornado.

-“To see it in life with 9 cars piled up in the entry way – it was a shocker to go through that for sure,” said Ronn McMahon, the CEO and president of the Greater Wichita YMCA.Scooter’s Coffee celebrating teachers with free drinks
+“To see it in life with nine cars piled up in the entryway – it was a shocker to go through that for sure,” said Ronn McMahon, the CEO and president of the Greater Wichita YMCA.Scooter’s Coffee celebrating teachers with free drinks

-McMahon said the last few months the team has been working out insurance, figuring out what parts of the building can be remodeled and what has be rebuilt, and designing a newer and better Andover Y.
+McMahon said the last few months, the team has been working out insurance, figuring out what parts of the building can be remodeled and what has to be rebuilt, and designing a newer and better Andover Y.

 Hamlin said he looks forward to stepping back into the Andover Y.Wichita driver clocked going over twice the speed limit